shanurwan/shanurwan/README.md

 # 👋 Hi, I'm Wan Nur Shafiqah

 🛠️ Just a regular Malaysian crafting public data tool for Malaysian.
 Answering the What, Where, Will, How and Why one solution at a time.
-Always learning, always simplifying and always open to connect, collab, or chat!

 ## 📬 Drop a DM